stevleibelt/php_component_testcase/README.md

 ## What About Suites

-Suites to combine available test cases is a feature.
+Suites are combining available test cases is a feature.

-## Format Of A Test Case

-The goal is to create a general format of a test case.
+## Supported Formats

+I am using the [configuration converter component](https://github.com/stevleibelt/php_net_bazzline_component_converter "configuration converter component") to create test cases from different formats.
 This leads to the fact, that the format of your test case should be irrelevant.
-Right now, four formats are supported format factories:
+Right now, three formats are supported format factories:
     * JSON
-    * XML
     * Php Array
     * YAML

+The XML support is currently lacked implemented since xml needs a root tag/dom object.
+I have to adapt the configuration converter component for that.

 # Historical Notes